Language-Research-Technology/ldaca-website/content/news/posts/ausnc/index.md

 When the possibility of a corpus was being discussed, there were proposals for it to be carefully planned.
 For example, in a paper published following one of the workshops leading up to the AusNC, Pho (2009) argued that an Australian corpus should mirror the design of the BNC.
 However, even putting together a collection of written material on the scale of the BNC is a huge task, never mind the spoken language component; the BNC itself was produced by a large team working over a number of years.
 The AusNC project never enjoyed a level of funding which would have made such a plan possible (indeed, the amount of funding we received while very welcome was modest).
 In these circumstances, we had no alternative but to create the AusNC from existing data sources which custodians were prepared to share.
 We did hope that this model would make it easy to expand the corpus, but this did not occur, as we were not able to develop the infrastructure necessary for ongoing expansion of the corpus with the limited amount of funding we had.

 In 2012, it seemed obvious that the appropriate term for our project was corpus.
 We were putting together a collection of language data and it came to exist as an entity in its own right.
 What was included might be the result of rather random factors, but there was a coherence in that all the data related to language use, in fact, use of the English language in Australia.
-No one was talking about ‘{{< glossary_link display="data commons" id="data-commons" >}}’<sup>[2](#fn-2)</sup> when the AusNC was created (or we were not listening).
+No one was talking about ‘{{< glossary_link display="data commons" id="data-commons" >}}’<sup><a name="back-2" >[2](#fn-2)</a></sup> when the AusNC was created (or we were not listening).
 If the concept had been actively discussed, perhaps we would have described what we were doing as a {{< glossary_link display="data commons" id="data-commons" >}}.

 The inception of LDaCA coincided, more or less, with the two factors mentioned above which led to the AusNC becoming non-viable: the understandable withdrawal of support from Griffith University and the instability of the Alveo infrastructure due to funding constraints.
 It was therefore inevitable that transferring the AusNC collection to the new project would be an early priority.

 Approaching this task, we faced the problem of whether it still made sense to refer to the collection of datasets as the AusNC.
 After discussion within our project, and with the custodians of the AusNC datasets, we decided that retaining the name would suggest a coherence which did not exist now that the AusNC was part of LDaCA.
 The AusNC is now part of a larger assemblage of collections of data, and we felt that any internal coherence which the AusNC might have did not differentiate it, or the datasets it was composed of, from that broader landscape.

 Therefore, we made the decision to include the component datasets of the AusNC as separate {{< glossary_link display="collections" id="collection" >}} in LDaCA data portal.
 The top-level description of each of the collections contains the following sentence to acknowledge the history of the data: “This {{< glossary_link display="collection" id="collection" >}} was previously accessible online via the Australian National Corpus (AusNC), an initiative managed by Griffith University between 2012 and 2023.”
-Additionally, this blog post is available to those who are interested in the history of the AusNC.<sup>[3](#fn-3)</sup>
+Additionally, this blog post is available to those who are interested in the history of the AusNC.<sup><a name="back-3" >[3](#fn-3)</a></sup>

 The corpus is dead, long live the {{< glossary_link display="data commons" id="data-commons" >}}!